linuslundahl/sexyCycle-for-WordPress/readme.txt

 1. The settings page.

 == Changelog ==

+= 0.3.4 =
+Added possibility to choose image click behavior, defaults to "Swap to next image".
+Other options are "Link to original image" and "Do nothing".

 = 0.3.3 =
 Fix bug that only made per gallery settings available for the [gallery] shortcode, and not the [sexy-gallery] shortcode.